Google Ads Budget for UK Small Businesses: What to Spend in 2026

-Most small business owners ask the wrong question.
-It's not "how much should I spend on Google Ads?" — it's "how much can I afford to lose on a customer that doesn't convert?"
+Most UK small business owners ask the wrong question.
+It's not "how much to spend on Google Ads?" — it's "how much can I afford to lose on a customer that doesn't convert?"
 Once you understand that, the budget question answers itself.

 In This Guide